 I publish academic papers and I blog about design, healthcare, and innovation.
 Check out my post in Fast Company Design, "Why is Health Care Design So Terrible?" and a recent post about the design of the Epipen: The Role of Metaphor in Design which was featured in a Propublica piece about design.

 Please subscribe to my newsletter if you have mutual interests in design, healthcare, and innovation!

 I speak at design and innovation conferences (TedX Detroit, Cusp Conference, Stanford Medicine X), healthcare/academic centers (Kaiser Permanente Care Management Institute, Brown, Vanderbilt, Harvard, Stanford), federal agencies (Food and Drug Administration) and regional, national, and international healthcare conferences (Detroit Healthcare Leaders Forum, American Diabetes Association, American Association of Diabetes Educators, Pediatric Academic Societies Meeting, World Diabetes Congress).
 See examples and videos of my talks here.
-Below is my recent Edge talk for the NHS Horizons group: titled The Maker Movement: A Model for Healthcare Transformation? is one of my most recent talks.
+The Maker Movement: A Model for Healthcare Transformation? is one of my most recent talks.